Spaghenutti/Spaghetorio/README.md

 # Spaghetorio

-Adds many new ores and items to craft.
+Adds lots of new ores, items, buildings and technologies.

 Inspired by [brevven](https://mods.factorio.com/user/brevven).